MicrosoftDocs/connected-spaces/articles/certificate-expiration.md

 ### Create a new secret

-1. Go back to the Key vault.
+1. Go back to the Key Vault.

 2. Go to the **Secrets** tab.